crate/cloud-howtos/docs/reconfigure-cluster/scale-cluster.rst

 =================

 This guide will provide a quick overview of how to scale (horizontal scaling) your cluster using the CrateDB Cloud Console.
-Scaling the cluster adds additional nodes to your cluster, thus increasing the performance.
-Nodes can also be removed.
+Scaling the cluster is the best way to increase your cluster's performance.
+Nodes can be both added and removed.
 This guide assumes that you have a cluster up and running and can access the Console.
 If not, please refer to the :ref:`tutorial on how to deploy a cluster for the first time
 <cloud-tutorials:cluster-deployment>`.

 If you scale your cluster downward rather than upward, a special configuration may be required: see :ref:`Important things to know <scale-cluster-important>`.

 ..
 NOTE::